-- (a) "Day Ahead Market" or "DAM" means a market that enables day-ahead unit commitment and dispatch across the participating footprint but does not encompass transfer of operational control of transmission assets. - (b) Energy Imbalance Markets (EIM) means a market that optimizes real-time unit dispatch across the participating footprint but does not enable day-ahead unit commitment. - (c) "Generator Interconnection Procedures and Agreements" means the processes and other approaches through which a Transmission Utility in Colorado enables new generation to
+- (a) "Day Ahead Market" or "DAM" means a market that optimizes hourly unit commitment and schedules over a 24-hour period and enables unit dispatch across the participating footprint but does not encompass transfer of operational control of transmission assets. - (b) "Electric industry participant" means an entity or affiliate of that entity that buys or sells electric energy in the market's footprint or in a neighboring footprint. - (c) "Energy Imbalance Markets" or "EIM" means a market that optimizes real-time unit dispatch within the hour from previously determined schedules ahead of the hour across the participating footprint but does not encompass transfer of functional control of the transmission assets. - (d) "Generator Interconnection Procedures and Agreements" means the processes and other approaches through which a transmission utility in Colorado enables new generation to interconnect with either its existing or expanded transmission system under FERC rules governing Large Generator Interconnection Procedures and Agreements. - (e) "Greenhouse gas emissions" or "GHG emissions" means the anthropogenic emissions included in the definition of Statewide Greenhouse Gas Pollution in § 25-7-103 (22.5), C.R.S.

-- interconnect with either its existing or expanded transmission system under FERC rules governing Large Generator Interconnection Procedures (LGIPs) and Agreements (LGIAs). - (d) "Greenhouse Gas Emissions (GHG)" means the anthropogenic emissions included in the definition of Statewide Greenhouse Gas Pollution in CRS Section 25-7-103 (22.5). - (e) "GHG Tracking and Accounting Mechanism" is a set of market and other protocols included in a Regional Market tariff and other related materials that enables the tracking, accounting, and reporting of GHGs. - (f) "Investor-Owned Transmission Utility" or "IOU" means a transmission utility subject to electric rate regulation by the Commission. - (g) "Market operations" means utility participation in any service offered by a regional market. - (h) "OATT" means a utility Open Access Transmission Tariff. - (i) "Pancaking of transmission rates" means the stacking or accumulation of transmission charges for service that uses the transmission facilities of multiple transmission providers. - (j) "Regional market" means any organization that coordinates and enhances wholesale electricity transactions as compared to the bilateral market structure that has historically existed in Colorado but specifically excludes Energy Imbalance Markets. - (k) "Regional Transmission Organization" or "RTO" or "Independent System Operator" or "ISO" means an independent electric transmission operator that provides wholesale transmission services to more than one provider of electric services and generally incorporates centralized real-time dispatch and day ahead unit commitment with a joint transmission tariff.
-An RTO/ISO also consolidates reliability obligations, transmission planning and cost allocation, and transfers operational control of the transmission system to the system operator. - (I) "Resource adequacy" means the ability of supply-side and demand-side resources to meet the aggregate electrical demand including losses. - (m) "Resource adequacy construct" means a group whose members consist of two or more Balancing Authorities that collectively maintain resource adequacy. - (n) "Statutory Organized Wholesale Market" or "Statutory OWM" means an RTO or ISO that incorporates the characteristics specified in § 40-5-108(1)(a), C.R.S. - (o) "Transmission utility" means a public utility in Colorado that is a wholesale electricity supplier or transmitter and owns and operates electric transmission lines capable of transmitting electric energy at a voltage of one hundred kilovolts or more. - (p) "User" means any entity or affiliate of that entity that buys or sells electric energy in the market's region or in a neighboring region.
+- (f) "GHG Tracking and Accounting System" is a set of market and other protocols included in an RTO, ISO, or DAM tariff or other related materials that enables the tracking, accounting, and reporting of GHGs. - (g) "Investor-Owned Transmission Utility" or "transmission IOU" means a transmission utility subject to electric rate regulation by the Commission. - (h) "OATT" means a utility Open Access Transmission Tariff. - (i) "Pancaking of transmission rates" means the stacking or accumulation of transmission charges for service that uses the transmission facilities of multiple transmission providers. - (j) "Regional market" means a market administered by an RTO or ISO that coordinates and enhances wholesale electricity transactions, and includes EIMs, DAMs, and RTOs or ISOs. - (k) "Regional Transmission Organization" or "RTO" or "Independent System Operator" or "ISO" means an independent electric transmission operator that provides wholesale transmission services to more than one provider of electric services and is approved by FERC as meeting the characteristics and functions of an ISO or RTO as defined in FERC's orders and regulations. - (I) "Resource adequacy" means the ability of supply-side and demand-side resources to meet the aggregate electrical demand including losses. - (m) "Resource adequacy construct" means a set of rules and procedures enacted by a regulatory body, which could include a FERC-approved tariff, and provides an avenue for utilities or balancing authorities to coordinate in maintaining resource adequacy across an identified footprint or area. - (n) "Statutory Organized Wholesale Market" or "Statutory OWM" means an RTO or ISO that incorporates the characteristics specified in § 40-5-108(1)(a), C.R.S. - (o) "Transmission utility" means a public utility in Colorado that is a wholesale electricity supplier or transmitter and owns and operates electric transmission lines capable of transmitting electric energy at a voltage of one hundred kilovolts or more.

 3753.
-Utility Participation in Regional Markets.
+Transmission Utility Participation in a Day Ahead Market.